jeremycherfas/user/pages/03.blog/the-river-rose-all-day-the-river-rose-all-night/item.md

 Like I said, ambivalent.

 And there they all still were this evening, still bedraggled, as far as I could see, but with the benefit of two huge bonfires.

-Stop Press: Julian found a [portfolio of pictures](https://www.corriere.it/gallery/Cronache/vuoto.shtml?2005/11_Novembre/tevere/1&1).
-I used one of them above, so credit to the _Corriere della Sera_, a fine newspaper.